2009 LPGA of Japan Tour

 The 2009 LPGA of Japan Tour was the 42nd season of the LPGA of Japan Tour, the professional golf tour for women operated by the Ladies Professional Golfers' Association of Japan.
 It consisted of 35 golf tournaments, all played in Japan.

-Shinobu Moromizato and Sakura Yokomine each won six events and Yokomine won the Order of Merit title.
+Sakura Yokomine won the Order of Merit, had the lowest scoring average and finished most often (22 times) inside the top-10.